Pick out your swimsuit, snatch your towel, and solar display screen – it is time for New York City’s seashores to open.

 Brighton Beach is one of Brooklyn’s Coney Island’s primary points of interest, an iconic destination comprising the well-known boardwalk and entertainment park, the New York Aquarium, the Abe Stark Skating Rink, and the MCU Park baseball stadium.
 Lifeguards are on duty each day from 10 a.M.
 To 6 p.M.
 Swimming is prohibited while lifeguards aren’t on obligation and in closed sections marked with signs and symptoms or pink flags.
 Beach policies are to be had on the Brighton Beach net web page.

-The bicycle and skate direction are open from 5 a.M.
-To ten a.M., cell charging stations are on the premises.
+The bicycle and skate directions are open from 5 a.M.
+To ten A.M., cell charging stations are on the premises.
 Metered street parking is likewise to be had.

 Address: Ebbitts Street and Cedar Grove Avenue

-Cedar Grove is New York City’s most up-to-date beach, a transformed oceanfront bungalow colony that the Parks Department describes as fascinating and a circle of relatives-friendly.
-Cedar Grove is smaller than its neighboring Midland Beach and South Beach with clear views of the Manhattan Bridge.
-Free parking is available and seaside mats are available for wheelchair access.
+Cedar Grove is New York City’s most up-to-date beach, a transformed oceanfront bungalow colony the Parks Department describes as fascinating and a circle of relatives-friendly.
+Cedar Grove is smaller than its neighboring Midland Beach and South Beach, with clear views of the Manhattan Bridge.
+Free parking is available, and seaside mats are available for wheelchair access.

 Borough: Brooklyn